 1) Plank Eye

 I have come to the realization that setting out to expose a speck in another’s eye often reveals a plank in my own.
-No where does this seem more emphatic to me than in the Evangelical Church’s engagement of the LGBTQ community.
-In attempting to expose, denigrate, and demonize this community we only expose our own hypocrisy.
+No where does this seem more emphatic to me than in the Church’s engagement of the LGBTQ community.
+In attempting to oppose, denigrate, and demonize this community we only expose our own hypocrisy.

 My former hatred towards LGBTQ people, my claim that they lived a sinful lifestyle, exposed me as a hypocrite.
 Most certainly, my vilification was geared towards establishing my own righteousness.
 I had set out to shore up my own “goodness” by looking for something “worse”.